Arts Ed Newark is an alliance advocating for equity in high-quality arts education for all youth in Newark.

 While we all work for a better Newark today, we need to pave the way for our young people to thrive tomorrow.
 We believe arts education is a critical part of that path forward.

-Arts Ed Newark is 90+ arts education stakeholders.
+Arts Ed Newark is 90+ arts education stakeholders strong.

 We are from public, charter and private schools.
 We are artists, arts & culture organizations, parents & teachers, youth & community development groups, businesses, funders, and government agencies.
 We come together because we believe in the power of arts education to transform young people and help them thrive.